 Keep Tahoe Blue Schools

-Keep Tahoe Blue Schools is the League’s youth education program to provide environmental science and stewardship experiences for Lake Tahoe area students.
-Youth represent the next generation of Lake Tahoe stewards.
-The League aims to connect Tahoe’s students with their environment and to foster a lifelong sense of appreciation, respect, and responsibility for Lake Tahoe through place-based education.
+Keep Tahoe Blue Schools is the League’s youth education program to provide environmental science and stewardship experiences for Lake Tahoe area students and some visiting school groups.
+The League connects students with their environment and aims to foster a lifelong sense of appreciation and responsibility for Lake Tahoe through place-based education.

 Tahoe Environmental Research Center